cochlear implants

 Q: How does using a cochlear implant compare to regular hearing?

-Dr. Brainard: It’s electrical rather than auditory, so it can take a while for the brain to adjust to the different input.
+Dr. Brainard: The input is electrical rather than auditory, so It’s electrical rather than auditory, so it can take a while for the brain to adjust to the different signal.
 The time it takes to achieve maximal benefit varies.
-Most people hear something right away, and then experience improvements in their hearing over time, with the most improvement happening between 3 and 6 months after surgery.
-Their hearing may continue to improve for up to a year.
+Most people hear something right away and then experience improvements in their hearing over time, with the most improvement happening between 3 and 6 months after surgery.
+Hearing may continue to improve for up to a year.

 Q: How can I get adjusted to the device?

-Before you decide to get an implant, get your hearing tested to ensure you really need one.
+Before you decide to get an implant, get your hearing tested to determine if you could benefit from one.
 Then, talk with an experienced cochlear implant surgeon and implant audiologist.

 “The procedure is safe and well-tolerated, but learning to interpret the sounds created by the cochlear implant takes time,” says Dr. Brainard.
 “It requires commitment.”

 Over time, and with regular use, patients begin to decode sounds in the environment and better understand speech – both in person and over the telephone.
-Most people are able to hear at normal sound levels and achieve word understanding around 75 percent, which is a huge improvement over the 0 to 40 percent that they start with before surgery.
+While results are variable, ranging from 20-96% word understanding, most people are able to hear at normal sound levels and achieve word understanding around 70%, which is a huge improvement over their baseline pre-implant levels of 0-50% in the implanted ear..

-It is estimated that only 5 percent of people who are cochlear implant candidates are currently benefiting from this technology.
+Due to the expanded criteria for cochlear implant use, it is estimated that only 2.1% of people who are cochlear implant candidates are currently benefiting from this technology.
 The first step is increasing awareness that there are excellent solutions for people whose hearing aids are no longer adequate.

 “What I love most about cochlear implants is their capacity to transform people’s lives,” says Brainard.
 “They’re able to enjoy their friends and families again, participate in conversations and do the things they love to do.”

-Dr. Laura Brainard specializes in otology and neurotology (diseases of the ear and lateral skullbase) and is a senior staff physician in the Henry Ford Department of Otolaryngology/Head & Neck Surgery, which was recently ranked among the top 25 in the nation by U.S. News & World Report on its 2017-18 Best Hospitals list.
+Reviewed by Dr. Laura Brainard, a senior staff physician in the Henry Ford Department of Otolaryngology/Head & Neck Surgery who specializes in otology and neurotology (diseases of the ear and lateral skullbase).
 She sees patients at Henry Ford West Bloomfield Hospital and Henry Ford Medical Center – Fairlane.

 Categories : FeelWell